 Insurance is a mechanism for transferring risks to another (the insurer) for a consideration (premium).
-Premiums are also subject to Insurance Premium Tax (IPT) which is currently levied by the government at a rate of 9.5%.
-The broad principal of insurance is that the premiums collected from many policyholders pays for the claims of a few, whilst still allowing the insurer to meet their overheads, pay dividends to shareholders, purchase re-insurance to protect themselves against catastrophic losses and to build up their reserves.
+The broad principal of insurance is that the premiums collected from many policyholders pays for the claims of a few, whilst still allowing the insurer to meet their overheads, pay dividends to shareholders, purchase reinsurance to protect themselves against catastrophic losses and to build up their reserves.
 The Council is not required by law to purchase insurance to cover its risks, except as set out in the next paragraph.
 Under the Local Government Act 1972 it is required to have Fidelity Guarantee Insurance.
 This protects the Council in the event of a financial loss arising out of the fraud or dishonesty by its employees.
 The Council also purchases insurance and inspection services where there are other statutory requirements, for example the need, under the various Health and Safety Acts, to have boilers and lifts inspected by an independent and competent person.